s183910/MLOps_project/reports/README.md

 For both functions to work it is important that you do not rename anything.
 The script have two dependencies that can be installed with `pip install click markdown`.

-## Overall project checklist

-The checklist is *exhaustic* which means that it includes everything that you could possible do on the project in relation the curricilum in this course.
-Therefore, we do not expect at all that you have checked of all boxes at the end of the project.

-### Week 1

-* [x] Create a git repository
-* [x] Make sure that all team members have write access to the github repository
-* [x] Create a dedicated environment for you project to keep track of your packages
-* [x] Create the initial file structure using cookiecutter
-* [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
-* [x] Add a model file and a training script and get that running
-* [x] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
-* [x] Remember to comply with good coding practices (`pep8`) while doing the project
-* [x] Do a bit of code typing and remember to document essential parts of your code
-* [x] Setup version control for your data or part of your data
-* [x] Construct one or multiple docker files for your code
-* [x] Build the docker files locally and make sure they work as intended
-* [x] Write one or multiple configurations files for your experiments
-* [x] Used Hydra to load the configurations and manage your hyperparameters
-* [x] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
-Additionally, consider running a hyperparameter optimization sweep.
-* [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

-### Week 2

-* [x] Write unit tests related to the data part of your code
-* [x] Write unit tests related to model construction and or model training
-* [x] Calculate the coverage.
-* [x] Get some continuous integration running on the github repository
-* [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [x] Create a trigger workflow for automatically building your docker images
-* [x] Get your model training in GCP using either the Engine or Vertex AI
-* [x] Create a FastAPI application that can do inference using your model
-* [ ] If applicable, consider deploying the model locally using torchserve
-* [ ] Deploy your model in GCP using either Functions or Run as the backend

-### Week 3

-* [x] Check how robust your model is towards data drifting
-* [ ] Setup monitoring for the system telemetry of your deployed model
-* [ ] Setup monitoring for the performance of your deployed model
-* [ ] If applicable, play around with distributed data loading
-* [ ] If applicable, play around with distributed model training
-* [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed

-### Additional

-* [ ] Revisit your initial project description.
-Did the project turn out as you wanted?
-* [ ] Make sure all group members have a understanding about all parts of the project
-* [x] Uploaded all your code to github

 ## Group information

 ### Question 1